Policy C – General School Administration

 The Directors of Transportation and Food Service are responsible for the interviewing and recommending for employment bus drivers and kitchen help respectively. this process will be done in close contact with the Assistant Superintendent for Business Services.
 All recommendations for employment will be made by the Director to the Superintendent for approval on behalf of the Board of Education

-The Superintendent shall be responsible for the interviewing and employing the following employees:
+The Superintendent or his/her designee shall be responsible for the interviewing and employing the following employees:

-1. Directors of Food Service, Buildings and Grounds, Transportation, the Assistant Superintendent for Business Services and the Assistant Superintendent for Instruction.
+2. Directors of Food Service, Buildings and Grounds, Transportation, and Technology.

 The building principals shall be responsible for interviewing and recommending for employment to the Superintendent all building teachers, Assistant Principals, Activities Directors, counselors, coaches, advisors, paraprofessionals, media technicians, computer technicians and secretaries.